-In August 2021, we entered into a Controlled Equity OfferingSM Sales Agreement (the "ATM Agreement") with Cantor Fitzgerald & Co. and RBC Capital Markets, LLC (the "Sales Agents"), pursuant to which we can offer and sell, from time to time at our sole discretion through the Sales Agents, shares of our common stock having an aggregate offering price of up to \$75.0 million.
+In August 2021, we entered a Controlled Equity OfferingSM Sales Agreement (the "ATM Agreement") with Cantor Fitzgerald & Co. and RBC Capital Markets, LLC (the "Sales Agents"), pursuant to which we can offer and sell, from time to time at our sole discretion through the Sales Agents, shares of our common stock having an aggregate offering price of up to \$75.0 million.
 Any shares of our common stock sold will be issued pursuant to our shelf registration statement on Form S-3 (File No. 333-258687), which the SEC declared effective on August 19, 2021.
-The shelf registration statement on Form S-3 includes a prospectus supplement covering the offering up to \$9.87 million of shares of common stock over the 12 months ending March 22, 2024 pursuant to General Instruction I.B.6 of Form S-3, which limits the amounts that the Company may sell under the registration statement, and in accordance with the ATM agreement.
+The shelf registration statement on Form S-3 includes a prospectus supplement covering the offering up to a value of \$9.87 million of shares of common stock over the 12 months ending March 22, 2024 pursuant to General Instruction I.B.6 of Form S-3, which limits the amounts that the Company may sell under the registration statement, and in accordance with the ATM agreement.
 The Sales Agents will be entitled to compensation under the Sales Agreement at a commission rate equal to 3.0% of the gross sales price per share sold under the ATM Agreement, and we have provided each of the Sales Agents with indemnification and contribution rights.
-During the three months ended June 30, 2023, we sold 200,261 shares of our common stock under the ATM Agreement for proceeds of \$0.6 million.
+During the nine months ended September 30, 2023, the Company sold 265,334 shares of its common stock under the ATM Agreement for proceeds of \$1.0 million.